natah נָטָה: to bend down or stretch out.

 Are there things God simply cannot do?
 This is a question often posed by those attempting to understand the incomprehensible nature of God.
 To deal with this issue, let’s first be sure that we are getting our theology from Scripture, rather than songs we hear on Spotify.
 We must always check our perceptions against what God, Himself, has revealed in His word.

 God can only do what is within the reality of His divine nature.
-By saying, “God can do anything He wants to do,” in itself, places a limit on what God can do.
+By saying, “God can do anything He wants to do,” in itself, places a qualification on what God can do.
 For example, since God is absolutely holy, He cannot possibly want to lie, cheat, steal, or in any way be tempted to do so.
 To want to sin would be a violation of His nature.
 In the same way, He could not simply ignore His justness and forgive mankind’s sin without atonement for it being made.
 To satisfy this, atonement was provided by God Himself in the person, Jesus Christ.

 It must be affirmed that one attribute of God does not in any way negate or preclude another divine attribute.
 In other words, His love does not negate His justice.
 Nor does His omnipotence make it possible for Him violate His holiness.
 The question is often asked, usually by a scoffer, “Can God make a rock so heavy that He cannot lift it?”
 The question itself is incoherent because it places God at odds with Himself.